anuragsirish/GPT4o-mini-fine-tuning/README.md

 5. #### Enhanced Lead Qualification
     - Prioritizing Leads: The chatbot can be fine-tuned to identify and prioritize high-quality leads based on their interactions and queries, helping sales teams focus on the most promising prospects.
     - Guiding Through the Sales Funnel: Fine-tuning allows the chatbot to better guide users through the sales funnel, from initial inquiry to scheduling a viewing or connecting with an agent.
+    - Fine-tuning allows the chatbot to understand and predict the typical steps a user takes in their journey from inquiry to purchase.
+It can tailor responses based on where the user is in the sales funnel—whether they’re just browsing, comparing options, or ready to make a decision.
+    - For example, if a user asks about mortgage rates after inquiring about a property, the chatbot can recognize this as a sign of deeper interest and offer to connect the user with a financial advisor or schedule a viewing.

 6. #### Consistency and Accuracy
     - Ensuring Regulatory Compliance: Fine-tuning can help the model consistently adhere to legal and regulatory requirements in real estate, such as fair housing laws, by incorporating specific rules and guidelines into its responses.